-In the second half of Year 1, all students will conduct two 13-week rotation projects, one of which will be expanded to become the student’s main research focus for Years 2-4.
-Each rotation project will be written up and assessed, with the assessments reviewed by the Programme Directorate.
-Students are required to write a short dissertation on each of these rotations, written in the style of a journal article.
+In the second half of Year 1, you will conduct two 13-week research projects, one of which will be expanded to become the your main doctoral research focus for Years 2-4.
+Each rotation project is written up and assessed, with the assessments reviewed by the Programme Directorate and an additional subject area expert.
+These reports—effectively a short dissertation—are written in the style of a journal article.

 Example Rotation Project:

 Membrane proteins such as G-protein coupled receptors can have changes of direction in their alpha helices, which we call 'kinks'.
 The change in direction can be measured as an angle, which makes it possible to compare how these features appear across a whole family of proteins.
 We found families of homologous helices and analysed the variation in kink angle for each family.
 Some families showed a wide range of angles, while others were very highly conserved.
 This is of interest as the helices which show a range of different angles in different homologs may be quite flexible, and important for function.
 A superimposition of helices is shown below.